 But as you grow older, you begrudgingly realize those rules are there for a reason — they’re there to keep you safe.

 You realize your parents told you not to play with fire not because they were out to ruin your fun, but because they were trying to protect you.

 That they had you wear a helmet not because they were overprotective, but because they were precautious.

 Look both ways before crossing.
 Stop at a red light.
 Lock the front door when you leave the house.
 Sure, you can choose to break these rules, but only at your own peril.
 And if a child can understand these fundamental principles of life and death, then Otto Warmbier should have been able to as well.

-First, we can all agree that North Korea and its leadership are absolutely deranged and unhinged and their sentencing and treatment of Warmbier, and all of their political prisoners, reprehensible.
+First, we can all agree that North Korea and its leadership are absolutely deranged and unhinged and their sentencing and treatment of Warmbier reprehensible.
 But here’s the thing, everyone knows that, including Otto Warmbier.
 Yet he made his decision anyway.

 Do I believe he should have been arrested?
 No. Do I believe he should have been imprisoned?
 No. Do I believe he deserves to be in a coma?
 Of course not.
 My heart breaks for Otto, his family, and everyone affected by this tragedy.
 But while Otto may not deserve any of this, he set himself up for all of it.

 As a University of Virginia student, it goes without saying that Otto is a wildly intelligent young man.
 And as an assumedly intelligent man, you have to assume he did his research on the United States, North Korea, and traveling between the two.
 And while doing that research, you have to imagine he made his way to the State Departments official statement on travel to North Korea, a statement which opens as follows: